Opinion | Biden now leads in Pennsylvania, and a thousand narratives die

 One of the central strategic promises of Biden’s campaign was that he would rebuild the blue wall.
 He would redouble efforts to win back working-class Whites while maximizing the party’s margins among college-educated and suburban Whites deeply alienated by Trump, and re-energizing African Americans and young voters to avoid a repeat of 2016.

 Biden is on his way to making good on that promise.
 The networks have declared Biden the winner in Wisconsin (by more than 20,000 votes) and in Michigan (by nearly 150,000 votes).
-Pennsylvania completes that trifecta.
+Pennsylvania is on track to completing that trifecta.

 At the same time, Biden has also edged ahead in Georgia, where he leads by more than 1,500 votes, and a win there is still very plausible.
 Meanwhile, with the vote-counting continuing in Arizona, Biden’s lead has narrowed, but at more than 40,000, it appears to be holding.